 Questions?
 Please reach out to firstname.lastname@example.org

-During Fall 2020, on-campus gatherings are suspended as part of the university’s health and safety commitments.
+On-campus gatherings are currently suspended as part of the university’s health and safety commitments.
 This includes protests and demonstrations on University property.

 Protocol for on-campus protests will be posted here when applicable.